ccarstens/Ava/README.md

 `brew install portaudio`

 ### 3. PyAudio
-Remove pyaudio from `requirements.txt`, because it cant be insalled with the default pip install command.
+Remove pyaudio from `requirements.txt`, because it can't be installed with the default pip install command.
 Use instead the following:

 `pip install --global-option='build_ext' --global-option='-I/usr/local/include' --global-option='-L/usr/local/lib' pyaudio`
 Refer to https://gist.github.com/jiaaro/9767512210a1d80a8a0d#gistcomment-3023216 if this is not working